ribeirohugo/golang_commands/git_linux_ssh_auth.md

 # Git Linux SSH Authentication

-**Git Linux Authentication** documentation holds solutions to common questions and issues when trying to authenticate to Git platform, including SSH issues.
+**Git Linux SSH Authentication** documentation holds solutions to common questions and issues when trying to authenticate to Git platform, including SSH issues.
 This is useful when trying to fetch Go dependencies from private repos.

 ## Generate SSH keys